 The pattern makes a tea cosy that fits a standard 6 cup teapot.

-I used less than 50g of Stylecraft special dk yarn in cream.
+I used less than 50g of Stylecraftspecial dk yarn in cream.
 Please note that I have used a different colour yarn in the beginning of the photo tutorial below.

 You will also need a darning needle, a selection of 5mm wide ribbon, a 50cm length of fluff, a button, a pair of scissors and x4 stitch markers (or small safety pins or scraps of different colour yarn).
 The use of a hot glue gun is optional, ribbons can either be glued into position or stitched.